qbert-007/PhoneBook-App-using-Spring-MVC/README.md

 # PhoneBook-App-using-Spring-MVC

-A small PhoneBook or Contacts Application which lets you save your contacts into db and access the with your credentials.
+A small PhoneBook or Contacts Application which lets you save your contacts into db and access them using your credentials.

 ----------------------------------------------------------------